A∴A∴: Initiatory structure

 The Golden Dawn (First Order), comprising the grades below the Veil of Paroketh.
 A complete description of the tasks of the First Order is given in Liber XIII vel Graduum Montis Abiegni: a syllabus of the steps upon path, in The Equinox Volume 1.

 Two additional "grades", the Dwellers on the Thresholds, link the orders: Dominus Limnis in Paroketh, and Babe of the Abyss in the Abyss.

 Members of the Third Order can generate their own variations of the First and Second Order teachings as reflections of their own Understanding, contemplating systems of attainment not compassed in the curriculum of the main system.

 Student

 A student's business is to acquire a general intellectual knowledge of all systems of attainment, as declared in the prescribed books.
 At the end of a fixed period, the Student takes a written examination to test his reading, after which he passes through a small ritual involving the reading of the History Lection (Liber LXI), and passes to the grade of Probationer.

 The Order of the G∴D∴ (Golden Dawn)

 Probationer

 (0°=0□): The Probationer's principal business is to begin such practices as he or she may prefer, and to write a careful record of the same for at least one year.

 Neophyte

-(1°=10□): Has to acquire perfect control of the astral plane.
+(1°=10□): Has to acquire perfect control of the body of light on the astral plane.